-The bridge is located on the former Lexington-Saluda Highway and was a former through route.
+The bridge is located along the former Lexington-Saluda Highway.
 In 1884, M.J.
-Tobias and his neighbors had convinced the Jefferson County Commissioners to construct a bridge over Big Creek.3 Tobias had donated the stone for the abutment.
+Tobias and his neighbors had convinced Jefferson County Commissioners to construct a bridge over Big Creek.
+3 To sweeten the deal, Tobias donated the stone for the abutment.
 James Walker was hired to construct the substructure who unfortunately discovered quicksand below the bed of Big Creek.
 After consultations with an engineer, he petitioned to perform additional wet excavation of the creek down to solid rock at a rate of $1 per cubic yard.
 Over 1,000 cubic yards of limestone was brought in for the task.

-The Indianapolis Bridge Company shipped the superstructure in pieces and had it transferred to nearby Deputy by rail.3 It was divided into 13 panels 12-feet in length, and although in total they weighed 58,000 pounds, it only took two weeks to reassemble the bridge.
+The Indianapolis Bridge Company shipped the superstructure in pieces and had it transferred to nearby Deputy by rail as it weighed 29 tons.
+3 It was divided into 13 panels 12-feet in length, taking two weeks to assemble.

-By the 2000s, the bridge had deteriorated and its weight limit was only a mere three tons.2 The bridge was slated for demolition and replacement until County Engineer Jim Olson was notified.3 He conferred with Greencastle preservationist James Cooper and J.A.
+By the 2000s, the bridge had deteriorated and had a three-ton weight limit.
+2 The bridge was slated for replacement until County Engineer Jim Olson was conferred with Greencastle preservationist James Cooper and J.A.
 Barker of Bloomington to develop a cost estimate for rehabilitation of the bridge.
-The Tobias Bridge, despite its low weight limit, had a good stone foundation and original ironwork.
+3 The crossing, despite its low weight limit, had a good stone foundation and original ironwork.
 When the cost estimates came in below expectations, it was decided that the span would be restored instead of demolished.

-On October 23, 2004, the rehabilitated Tobias Bridge was unveiled.3 The 110-year-old crossing was restored for $900,000, or half the cost of a new concrete bridge, with the project designed by J.A.
-Barker Engineering 2 and actual reconstruction work performed by Gohman Construction Company of Sellersburg.3 Work included increasing the load capacity of the span and to repair bent or bowed verticals.
+The rehabilitated Tobias Bridge was unveiled on October 23, 2004, which was completed at the cost of $900,000.
+3 The project was designed by J.A.
+Barker Engineering 2 with reconstruction performed by Gohman Construction Company of Sellersburg.
+3 Work included increasing the load capacity of the span and to repair bent or bowed verticals.
 The decision was made to install additional plates on the outside of each vertical connected with high strength button head bolts that resemble the original hot rivets, to heat strengthen out-of-plane members, welding the lattice railings to modern tubular railings for safety, repairing ornamental portal braces and cleaning and painting the bridge.

-After the rehabilitation project was completed, the weight limit was increased from three to fourteen tons.2
+After the rehabilitation project was completed, the weight limit was increased from three to 14 tons.
+2